resim-ai/resim-python-client/README.md

 cd api_sandbox/
 source .venv/bin/activate

-# Run the entypoint which prints out the projects for your organization
+# Run the entrypoint which prints out the projects for your organization
 python queries.py
 ```